rune/rune/docs/docs/how-it-works/syncing-game-state.md

 # Syncing Game State

 Underlying all multiplayer gaming is syncing game information.
-This page will use the simple example of Tic Tac Toe to explain how the game state is synced across players using Dusk's custom predict-rollback netcode.
+This page will use the simple example of Tic Tac Toe to explain how the game state is synced across players using Rune's custom predict-rollback netcode.

 ## Separation into Game Logic and Rendering {#separation-into-game-logic-and-rendering}

 Multiplayer games are generally separated into game logic and rendering.
 This separation has many benefits, including being able to run dedicated servers that only have game logic.
-Dusk multiplayer games are also separated into logic and rendering.
+Rune multiplayer games are also separated into logic and rendering.

 ### Game Logic {#game-logic}

-The logic is stored in a single file, `logic.js`, and initialized by running `Dusk.initLogic()` with `minPlayers`, `maxPlayers`, `setup` and `actions`.
+The logic is stored in a single file, `logic.js`, and initialized by running `Rune.initLogic()` with `minPlayers`, `maxPlayers`, `setup` and `actions`.
 The `minPlayers` and `maxPlayers` values ensure the game only have to consider a number of players between those two values.
-All other cases are Dusk, incl. automatically making remaining people in the room spectators (more info in [Joining and Leaving](advanced/joining-leaving.md)).
+All other cases are Rune, incl. automatically making remaining people in the room spectators (more info in [Joining and Leaving](advanced/joining-leaving.md)).

 The `setup` function returns the initial values for the `game` state, which is the game information that’s synced across players.
 In the case of Tic Tac Toe, the `game` state describes who’s turn it is and which of the 9 cells have been filled with an X or an O. The `setup` function gets the `players` argument with info about the players at the time of starting the game.